 The fund manager may also appoint investment advisors at its own expense and under its control and responsibility.
 The investment advisory function shall in particular encompass analysis and recommendations of suitable investment instruments for the assets of the individual sub-funds.
 The fund manager is not bound to the recommendations offered by the investment advisors.
-Any investment advisors designated by the fund manager are listed on the executive bodies page in the sales prospectus.
+Any investment advisors designated by the fund manager can be found in the special section of this Sales Prospectus.
+The designated investment advisors have the necessary supervisory approvals, where appropriate